 It’s really simple to do.
-You just put a whole block of tofu into the freezer – either in its package or in a glass Pyrex container.
+You just put a whole block into the freezer – either in its package or in a glass Pyrex container.
 Then let it freeze.

 When you’re ready to use it, move it to the refrigerator to thaw.
 Once it has thawed, you can use your hands to literally squeeze the water right out.
 You’ll be surprised at how much water comes out!

 Freezing it changes the texture completely.
 It becomes dry, and kind of rough inside.